 - Season with garlic, minced herbs, and pepper.

-- Replace up to half of the fat in a baking recipe with mashed fruit instead.
+- Replace up to half of the fat in a baking recipe with mashed fruit.

-- Unsweetened applesauce, mashed banana, grated zucchini or carrot and pureed pumpkin, squash or sweet potato work well in cookies, carrot cake or banana bread.
+- Unsweetened applesauce, mashed banana, grated zucchini or carrot, and pureed pumpkin, squash or sweet potato work well in cookies, carrot cake and banana bread.

 - Use vegetable oil instead of melted butter in baked goods.